balena-io/docs/pages/learn/manage/actions.md

 ### Shutdown

 The `Shutdown` action allows you to safely shut down your devices.
-It should be noted that once you trigger this action, there is no way for resin.io to start your device back up, so you will need to physically restart your device.
+It should be noted that once you trigger this action, there is no way for {{ $names.company.lower }} to start your device back up, so you will need to physically restart your device.
 Obviously this action is not a wise choice if your device is somewhere remote and inaccessible

 __Warning:__ This action is only supported on devices with an Agent version >= 1.1.0